 The multi-zone power amplifier comes with 3 sets of RCA inputs, 2 mic inputs, and Bluetooth, USB, FM radio and RCA line output, 70V / 100V / 4~16-ohm red positive speaker output terminals and shared negative speaker output terminal.
 Its versatile input and output options allows you to easily set this up in a variety of multi-room applications.
 Each of the 2 mics input has echo control all 6 zones have separate volume knobs for easy adjustment.

-- 6-zone speaker outputs with individual control; cast-aluminum panel and integrated handles for enhanced durability
+- The commercial (public address) power amplifier has a 6-zone speaker output with individual volume control; cast-aluminum panel and integrated handles for enhanced durability

-- Versatile inputs with 3 sets of RCA inputs, 2 mic inputs (including 1 priority mic), USB input, FM radio tuner and Bluetooth; each of the 2 mics has speed and echo control
+- Versatile inputs with 3 sets of RCA inputs, 2 mic inputs (including 1 priority mic), USB input, FM radio tuner, and Bluetooth for easy connection to audio streaming devices; each of the 2 mics has speed and echo control

-- Built-in clipping limiter protects your speakers and amp from overheating
+- Built-in clipping limiter and reliable cooling system protect your speakers and amplifiers from overheating

-- Ideal for multi-room applications such as restaurants, lounges, bars, pubs, schools and warehouses
+- The audio amplifier is ideal for multi-room applications or broadcasting system such as restaurants, lounges, bars, pubs, schools and warehouses

 Dimension & Weight